cisco/cisco-network-puppet-module/README.md

 Specify the password for neighbor.
 Valid value is string.

 ##### `password_type`
 Specify the encryption type the password will use.
-Valid values are 'cleartext', '3des' or 'cisco_type_7' encryption, and 'default', which defaults to 'cleartext'.
-Valid values for IOS XR are 'cleartext', 'md5', and 'default'.
+Valid values for Nexus are 'cleartext', '3des' or 'cisco_type_7' encryption, and 'default', which defaults to 'cleartext'.
+Valid values for IOS XR are 'cleartext', 'md5', and 'default', which also defaults to 'cleartext'.

 ##### `remote_as`
 Specify Autonomous System Number of the neighbor.
 Valid values are String or Integer in ASPLAIN or ASDOT notation, or 'default', which means not to configure it.
 This property is required on IOS XR.